WEDDING PHOTOGRAPHER BASED IN SOMERSET

 15 PLACES TO VISIT IN MALLORCA

 The Spanish island of Mallorca is home to many of my favourite things, ensaïmadas, sangria and beautiful hidden beaches.
-This summer we set up camp in Palma, the city's capital, but travelled around the island for nine days, and I can safely say, it didn't disappoint.
+This summer we set up camp in Palma, the city's capital, but travelled around the island for nine days, and it exceeded our expectations.
 Full of stone walls, rustic farmhouses, bougainvillea flowers trailing along pathways, homes and buildings; everywhere looked like a postcard.

 During our stay we enjoyed many lazy brunches, with freshly squeezed orange juice and traditional Spanish pastries, long lunches with fresh fish and beautiful salads, late dinners with tapas, crusty bread with olive oil and balsamic dip and an array of scrumptious tarts, ice creams and churros.